SAP-samples/teched2025-DA266/README.md

 >4. **Publishing to BDC**: The final notebook in each scenario demonstrates how to expose your results as a data product using Delta Sharing and the SAP BDC Connect SDK.

-- A. Sharing Data Products to SAP Databricks
+- Sharing Data Products to SAP Databricks
     - Exercise
         - 01 Share_Data_Product_to_SAP_Databricks
-- B. Cashflow prediction
+- Cashflow prediction
     - Exercise
         - [00_Data Understanding.ipynb](exercises/ex0/)
         - 01_Cash_Liquidity_Data_Preparation.ipynb